DanWebb/danwebb.co/src/content/collections/journal/effortless-animation-with-react-16-3-and-popmotion-pose.md

 Go mental, combining the powerful re-usability of React components we can create effortlessly re-usable and compossible groups of individually animated elements.

 ![More Animations](/journal-assets/popmotion/go-mental.gif)

+See [this repo](https://github.com/DanWebb/react-popmotion-animation-example) for the full code behind this example.

 But of course we're only scratching the surface, animations defined with Popmotion pose don't need to be individual or even need to use the default animations, it's possible to: